AtoraSuunva/create-a-chart/readme.md

  - Entry labels readjust themselves automatically!
  - Renders to canvases (easy to save)!
  - (Mostly) responsive!
- - Something like 12KiB gzipped!
+ - Something like 13KB compressed!

 # Not-Features
 These are things that may or may not ever be finished, depending on if I get time